View Available Prerequisite Courses

 When it is not possible to recreate a laboratory environment in your home, labs might be completed using a graphic interface program.
 For example, in Anatomy and Physiology you will work in a virtual lab to dissect actual cadavers using a graphic interface.
 This program additionally provides independent self-assessments that are supplemented with regular quizzes and graded reports.

-Team Leader for Science Lab Prerequisites Adjunct Associate Professor Introduction to Biology 1, Microbiology Online Prerequisites for the Health Professions
+Adjunct Associate Professor Team Lead for Science Lab Prerequisites Lecturer, Biology 1 Lecture & Lab, Microbiology Online Prerequisites for the Health Professions